Stephanie Pavlantos: Mercy!

 How blessed are those who show mercy!
-For they will be shown mercy.MATTHEW 5:7 CJB
+For they will be shown mercy.~Matthew 5:7 CEV

 One of my mom’s favorite expressions of surprise is “Mercy!”
-(Imagine a Southern accent with that)
+Imagine that with a Southern accent.

 My youngest son, Michael loved to imitate her by repeating it when she visited.
 My mom always got a kick out of it.
 Even though my mom is no longer able to drive up to see us–and for now is living in South Texas–Michael will occasionally go around the house saying, “Mercy” like her.